Home |

 Here are some tips for buyers and sellers when preparing for a WDO inspection:

+Sellers should make sure as many areas in the home are accessible as possible.
 If buyers are having a WDO inspection conducted in conjunction with a home inspection, ask the sellers to make the home as accessible as possible, before the inspector arrives.

 Obtain full disclosure from the seller regarding any insect activity during their ownership and obtain the names and phone numbers of any companies that have provided treatment along with any relevant paperwork.
 This will help to maximize the benefits of the inspection.